-What is Yoga
+What is Iyengar Yoga ?enquadro2020-08-07T16:34:23-04:00

-…the union of body, mind, and soul
+…the union of body, mind and soul

 Common Misconceptions about Yoga

 You must be young or physically fit to learn and practice yoga.
-Actually yoga is for all ages and abilities.

-What is Iyengar Yoga
+What is Iyengar Yoga?

 More on Iyengar Yoga

-Iyengar yoga is based on the teachings of yoga master B.K.S.
-Iyengar, author of the classic yoga treatise “Light on Yoga”.
+B.K.S.
+Iyengar has produced significant innovations in the teaching of this art.
+He has written several books on yoga including the famous Light on Yoga, Light on Pranayama, and Light on The Yoga Sutras of Patanjali.
 His daughter Geeta and son Prashant are also accomplished teachers and authors of yoga texts.
 The Iyengar family’s teachings are deeply grounded in the yoga sutras of Patanjali, an ancient summation of the path of yoga considered to be at least 2500 years old.
 B.K.S.
-Iyengar’s intense practice and over 75 years of teaching have produced significant innovations in the teaching of this art.
+Iyengar is responsible for bringing yoga to the West with his innovations of yoga props and of yoga therapy.

-Emphasis on standing poses to develop strength, stamina, concentration and body alignment.
+Emphasis on standing poses to develop strength, stamina, concentration, and body alignment.

-■ A safe, orderly, systematic progression of poses to develop the student’s ability both within a class and from class to class.
+A safe orderly systematic progression of poses to develop the student’s ability both within a class and from class to class.

-Use of props, such as blankets, blocks and straps, to facilitate learning and adjust poses to an individual’s needs.
+Use of props, such as blankets, blocks, and straps, to facilitate learning and adjust poses to an individual’s needs.

-Highly developed teaching methodology including the precise use of language, demonstration and teaching of specific points of action in a pose, individual correction and adjustment of students.
+Highly developed teaching methodology including the precise use of language, demonstration, and teaching of specific points of action in a pose, individual correction, and adjustment of students.

 Ways to use yoga to ease various ailments and stress.